keijack/python-eureka-client/README.md

 * Support failover.
 * Support DNS discovery.
 * Send heartbeat to eureka server.
-* Auto unregister from eureka server when your server down.
+* Auto unregister from eureka server when your server goes down.
-* Discovery apps from eureka server.
+* Pull registry from eureka server.
 * Easy to use interface to use other REST service.
-* Auto try other nodes when one nodes down.
+* HA when calling other REST service.

 ## How to use